stpngyun1902/ACM-Research-Coding-Challenge-S21/README.md

 ## Solution Approach
 This challenge is a hard one to me.
 First, it took me a while to fully understand the mission by finding out what is a Genome Map and how a GenBank file data is stored.
 After that, I took more time to fully understand the format of a Genome Map and how nucleotides are drawn and showed in the map.
 After getting a full understanding of Genome Map, I started to look for libraries or open source packages that would help me draw a map using given GenBank file.
 I found several packages in Python, but those packages I found do not allow me to label the map as the mission required, so I looked for more package and found CGView API one in Java, which helps me create a circular genome map with colors and labels.
 I am not a Java programmer so it took me a while to learn the syntax of Java briefly and then I implemented the CGView example code in Git. https://paulstothard.github.io/cgview/
 I am still in the process of debugging and have not got to the image solution as required.
+I am still having problems with installing the package into Git Bash.
 However, this is how I think we should do to solve this question.

 ## Citation
 CGView citation: